Warm-Ups (Priming) for All “Training from the BACK of the Room” (TBR) Practitioner Classes

 2. DO: Watch “Move.
 Don’t.
 Sit.
-Still” and “Sticky Teaching” on the SLIDES FROM SLIDE SHARE page.
+Still” and “Sticky Teaching” on SLIDES ABOUT LEARNING, TEACHING, AND TRAINING.
 Then watch one more slide presentation of your own choosing.
-Again, be ready to give a short summary about one of the three slide presentations to your table group during the TBR class.
+Again, be ready to give a short summary about one of the three slide presentations to your table group during the TBR Practitioner Class.

-3. DO: On VIDEOS FROM YOUTUBE, watch “Rethinking Learning: An Introduction to Brain Rules” by John Medina, a molecular biologist and the author of one of the best brain science books of the 21st century.
-If interested, watch one or more of the slide presentations marked “next” that follow this one.
+3. DO: On VIDEOS ABOUT THE HUMAN BRAIN AND LEARNING watch “Rethinking Learning: An Introduction to Brain Rules” by John Medina, a molecular biologist and the author of one of the best brain science books of the 21st century.
+If interested, watch one or more of the other videos that follow this one.

 4. OPTIONAL: Interview someone who, in your opinion, is an expert in training or teaching others.
 Find out what he or she considers important whenever face-to-face classroom instruction is done.
 Be ready to summarize the interview for your table group during the class.

 5. OPTIONAL: If you haven’t yet watched an RSAnimate production on YouTube, you’re in for a treat!
-Log onto VIDEOS FROM YOUTUBE and watch “Changing Education Paradigms” – a ten-minute “fast-draw” presentation about the history of education and present day implications for all trainers, instructors, and learning facilitators.
+Click HERE, scroll down, and watch “Changing Education Paradigms” – a ten-minute “fast-draw” presentation about the history of education and present day implications for all trainers, instructors, and learning facilitators.